-A man who purchased a handgun and more than 100 rounds of ammunition pled guilty yesterday in federal court in Cedar Rapids.
+A felon who possessed a firearm pled guilty on July 19, 2021, in federal court in Cedar Rapids.

-Sentencing before United States District Court Chief Judge Linda R. Reade will be set after a presentence report is prepared.
-Wilson will remain in the custody of the United States Marshal pending sentencing.
-Wilson faces a possible maximum sentence of ten years’ imprisonment, a $250,000 fine, $100 in special assessments, and three years of supervised release following any imprisonment.
+Sentencing before United States District Court Judge C.J.
+Williams will be set after a presentence report is prepared.
+Sheley remains in custody of the United States Marshal pending sentencing.
+Sheley faces a possible maximum sentence of ten years’ imprisonment, a $250,000 fine, and three years of supervised release following any imprisonment.